i2group/analyze/documentation/developer_essentials_troubleshooting.md

 -   If the error is "Context Root Not Found", with obvious "IBM" and "IBM WebSphere Application Server" branding, then the HTTP server redirect is working and the problem is with the application.

-    To resolve the problem, follow the previous procedure for clearing the <span class="ph uicontrol">Run applications directly from the workspace</span> check box.
+    To resolve the problem, follow the previous procedure for clearing the Run applications directly from the workspace check box.

 -   If the error is a plain web page with a generic "Not Found" message, then the problem is with the HTTP server.